 On the other hand, products like Augmenta are exploring something quite unique.
 Augmenta combines Augmented Reality with your body to obtain the desired output functions.
-After putting on the smart glasses, users hands start functioning as configurable dashboards, keypads, etc. This use case finds implementation in various industries around the world!
+After putting on the smart glasses, users hands start functioning as configurable dashboards, keypads, etc. This Applications finds implementation in various industries around the world!

 4. Think Beyond Screens